jrchatruc/lc3/README.md

 ```

 Caveat:
 - The VM needs to be run with the `--release` flag because it relies on integer overflow, running it in `debug` mode can panic with messages like `thread 'main' panicked at 'attempt to add with overflow'`.
-This should also be resolved soon™.
+This should be resolved soon™.

 ## Other references